skylerberg/resu/README.md

 Changes
 =======

-Since I hosting this on GitHub from the start, there will be a lot of commits before release 0.0.0.
+Since I am hosting this on GitHub from the start, there will be a lot of commits before release 0.0.0.
 After the first release I will use semantic versioning.